 11th/12th Centt.
 Ivory White Vietnamese wares

 Jingdezhen Hutian kilns were famous for their Qingbai wares.
 The glaze has a clear and icy light bluish tone.
 The colourant of the qingbai glaze is the iron oxide in the raw materials used to make the glaze.
 The glaze transformed into a bluish tinge when fired under reduction atmosphere.
 The glaze however became yellowish if oxidation occurred during the firing process.
-The jade-like quality of qingbai wares attracted both domestic and international consumers.
+The cool icy clear quality of qingbai wares attracted both domestic and international consumers.
 Many kilns in China produced copies of Qingbai wares to meet the demands of domestic and international market.
 Qingbai wares were also exported to Vietnam and Vietnamese potters also produced them for the domestic market.
 Besides copying the glaze, the carved and impressed techniques were also adopted for the decoration.
-The Vietnamese version however do not have the bluish colour tone.
+The Vietnamese version however generally do not have the distinctive light bluish colour tone.
 Generally it appears more whitish or light greenish.
 The Vietnamese potters also introduced new features such as those with the external wall of the vessels glazed brown.
 Different stacking method was used.
 Ring with spurs was use as a separator for the vessels.

 |Two 14th century Vietnamese example of Qingbai wares|